GirishHiremath/Django-Projects/README.md

-# Django-Projects Simple projects on Django
+#  Simple projects on Django